After our failure to kill the commander of the guards, we needed

 The Temple of the Eclipse’s main gimmick is its link to both light and dark.
 And it has a Boss: the Colorless, who also follows this thematic.
 All other elements are weaker than usual and that is, of course, a major pain in the ass for our Elementalist…

 Team: Cragheart (lvl 4), Elementalist (lvl 3), Spellweaver (lvl 4)

 Set difficulty: 3

 We open the door and see 3 hulking Stone Golems blocking our way (no pic, wut?!).
-They have Shield 2, that’s a real pain.
-Me and the Cragheart try to set up shield/retaliate combo.
-That would have been very nice and efficient, if only the stone golems had fucking attacked!
+They have Shield 2, that’s a real bother.
+Me and the Cragheart try to set up a shield/retaliate combo.
+That would have been very nice and efficient, if only the stone golems had friggin’ attacked!
 Total waste of a turn… At least, the Elementalist could demonstrate impressive damage-dealing with his level 3 Chain Lightning.